Well-posedness and propagation of chaos for L{\'e}vy-driven McKean-Vlasov SDEs under Lipschitz assumptions: Abstract

 \section{Abstract}

 The first goal of this note is to prove the strong well-posedness of McKean-Vlasov SDEs driven by Lévy processes on $\R^d$ having a finite moment of order $\beta \in [1,2]$ and under standard Lipschitz assumptions on the coefficients.
 Then, we prove a quantitative propagation of chaos result at the level of paths for the associated interacting particle system, with constant diffusion coefficient.
-Finally, we improve the rates of convergence obtained for a particular mean-field system of interacting stable-driven Ornstein-Uhlenbeck processes.
+Finally, we improve the rates of convergence obtained for linear interactions with respect to the measure and when the noise is a $\alpha$-stable process with $\alpha \in (1,2)$, for which we have $\beta < \alpha$.